alopatindev/alopatindev.github.io/_posts/2016-04-30-career-shift-time.markdown

 But that doesn't look realistic for various reasons.

 Or it does?
-There's actually [Mozilla](https://www.mozilla.org) with their new [Servo browser engine](https://servo.org) written in Rust by an awesome team distributed around the world (not sure they've got relocation support to NZ though).
+There's actually [Mozilla](https://www.mozilla.org) with their new [Servo browser engine](https://servo.org) written in Rust by an awesome team distributed around the world (not sure they've got a relocation support to NZ though).

 Wish they had such a full-time opportunity, I would apply right away.